ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

         val_metrics = trainer.validate()

-Each ``train`` takes one pass over the training data, and each ``validate`` call runs the model on the validation data passed in by the ``data_creator``.
+Each ``train`` call makes one pass over the training data, and each ``validate`` call runs the model on the validation data passed in by the ``data_creator``.
 Provide a custom training operator (:ref:`raysgd-custom-training`) to calculate custom metrics or customize the training/validation process.

 After training, you may want to reappropriate the Ray cluster.
 To release Ray resources obtained by the Trainer: